GeoNode/geonode-importer/README.md

 ### CSV

-The CSV colum for lat/long are the followings:
+The CSV colum accepted for lat/long CSVs are the followings:

 - `lat`, `latitude`, `y`
 - `long`, `longitude`, `x`